 Just add ice and a few choice beverages.
 When you’re done, remove the bin to drain the water and close it back up again.

-This upcycled sewing machine table/drink station would make a great side table if you wanted to keep it indoors until it’s needed.
+This upcycled sewing machine table/drink station would make a great side table if you wanted to keep it indoors.
 Or instead of a drink station, you could use it as a planter table.
-The flip open lid would be idea for potting plants too!
+You could either plant right in it or the flip open lid would be idea for potting plants too!

 It generally takes a month for paint and clear coat to cure completely.
-Since there’s only two weeks until Canada Day, I’ll still need to be careful when I use it.
+Since there’s only two weeks until Canada Day, we’ll still need to be careful when we use it.
+But by Fall, our drink station will be just as relevant sporting its maple leaf and a real convenience around Thanksgiving!
+Speaking of Fall, check out our Craft Ideas for Autumn.

 Pin Drink Station